 The last tip on our list of genius packing tips for travel with kids is perhaps the most important.
 No matter what you do, where you go, or what you pack, be sure to guard your child’s lovey as if it is a priceless gem.
 If your child has a favorite stuffed animal, blanket, or other special item, you probably have to travel with it.
 And if it gets lost along the way, you and your child will be miserable the entire trip because loveys are irreplaceable.
 So, when traveling, guard your child’s lovey at all costs.
 I recommend putting it in your purse or bag while in transit.
 When you are in the car or during your flight, let your child have it.
 Also, in hotel rooms, make sure you put the lovey in your suitcase or on the table before leaving for the day so it doesn’t get thrown in the wash by the housekeeper by mistake.

 Packing is no fun, but with these smart packing tips for travel with kids, you can confidently pack for your kids.
 Use packing cubes, pack versatile clothing, and guard your child’s lovey.
 I hope these tricks help you on your next family vacation.
-For more tips on travel with kids, see the best airplane and road trip snacks, best airplane activities, successful road trips with kids, and how to avoid child meltdowns while traveling.
+For more tips on travel with kids, see our comprehensive guide to happy travel with kids, the best airplane and road trip snacks, best airplane activities, successful road trips with kids, and how to avoid child meltdowns while traveling.
 Happy travels!